Two guys with drinks in hand

 The 3 Stages of Alcohol Use Disorder

 Alcohol use disorder (AUD) is not a static condition.
 It instead evolves through various stages, each with its own characteristics and challenges.
 Understanding these stages provides insight into the progression of the disorder and guides effective intervention strategies.
+Here are some common alcoholism symptoms associated with the different stages of alcoholism.

 • Early stage.
 This initial phase is often marked by patterns of binge drinking or an increased tolerance to alcohol.
 People in this stage may not drink daily, but when they do, they consume large amounts, often exceeding social drinking norms.
 The increase in tolerance — needing more alcohol to feel its effects — is a key indicator of the brain adapting to the alcohol's presence.
 At this stage, the impact on daily life may be less noticeable, with people maintaining their social and occupational responsibilities.
 However, the seeds of dependency are often sown during this phase.